CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 § 16.32.
 GIEP.

-(b) The GIEP team, in accordance with the requirements of this chapter shall, based upon the evaluation report, develop an initial GIEP for a student it determines to be a gifted student, and arrive at a determination of educational placement.
-Revisions to GIEPs, changes in educational placement, or continuation of educational placement for a student determined to be a gifted student shall be made by the GIEP team based upon a review of the student’s GIEP and instructional activities, as well as on information in the most recent evaluation.
+(a) The GIEP team, in accordance with the requirements of this chapter shall, based upon the evaluation report, develop an initial GIEP and arrive at a determination of educational placement.
+Revisions to GIEPs, changes in educational placement, or continuation of educational placement for a student determined to be a gifted student shall be made by the GIEP team based upon a review of the student’s GIEP and instructional activities, present levels of educational performance, as well as on information in the most recent evaluation.

-(c) Each GIEP team shall include persons who meet the following qualifications:
+(b) Each GIEP team must include persons who meet the following qualifications:

 (1) One or both of the student’s parents.